windkh/node-red-contrib-telegrambot/README.md

 The last function shows how to evaluate the answer using a function node with two outputs.

-## Implementing a inline keyboard
+## Implementing an inline keyboard
-A inline keyboard contains buttons that can send a callback query back to the bot to trigger any kind of function.
+An inline keyboard contains buttons that can send a callback query back to the bot to trigger any kind of function.
 When the command is received the first output is triggered and a inline keyboard is shown:
 ![Alt text](images/TelegramBotInlineKeyboard1.png?raw=true "Inline Keyboard Flow") [source flow](examples/inlinekeyboard.json)